Porcelain Veneers Philadelphia, PA

 Treatment with Porcelain Veneers in Philadelphia, PA

-Porcelain veneers typically take a few visits to complete.
-To begin, the dentist will perform a comprehensive evaluation and consultation to determine which type of veneers are right for you.
-Once the doctor prepares your teeth for your veneers, he or she will take a dental impression.
+Our dentist will remove some of the tooth enamel to begin veneer treatment.
+This preparation ensures the veneers fit tightly onto the natural teeth.
+Once our dentist prepares your teeth for your veneers, he or she will take a dental impression.
 A dental ceramist will handcraft your final restorations in one of our selected dental laboratories.

 Rachel after porcelain veneers procedure in Philadelphia PA Rachel after porcelain veneers procedure in Philadelphia PA